Microservice-API-Patterns/LakesideMutual/FAQ.md

 This issue occurs when the mvnw file does not have the correct encoding.
 Each operating system has its own specific file encoding.

-- Windows: CRLF (\r\n)
+- Windows: CRLF (`\r\n`)
-- Unix: LF (\n)
+- Linux and macOS: LF (`\n`)
-- Mac OSX: CR (\r)

-While Mac OSX and Unix commonly work with LF encodings, Windows utilizes CRLF encodings.
+While Linux and macOS commonly work with LF encodings, Windows utilizes CRLF encodings.
-Typically, Docker containers rely on Unix-based images and thus require files to be encoded with LF.
+Typically, Docker containers rely on Linux-based images and thus require files to be encoded with LF.
 In case of additional problems, try to change the file encoding according to the tool you utilize and to your needs.
 Be aware, this issue could also occur on other occasions such as executing the run_all_applications scripts.